goodwithtech/dockle/README.md

 ### GCR (Google Container Registry)

 `Dockle` uses Google Cloud SDK.
-You don't need to install `gcloud` command.
+So, you don't need to install `gcloud` command.

-If you want to use target project's repository, you can settle via `GOOGLE_APPLICATION_CREDENTIAL`.
+If you would like to use target project's repository, you can settle via `GOOGLE_APPLICATION_CREDENTIAL`.
 ```bash
 # must set DOCKLE_USERNAME empty char
 export GOOGLE_APPLICATION_CREDENTIALS=/path/to/credential.json